- Trie Youtube Video and Java Code(add, search, delete) Gist(add, search, frequency).

 - I’m making a search engine called MillionGazillion from Interview Cake.

-First we can use a hash table.
+1. We can store the data using a hash table mapping.
 This though takes a lot of space.
 To prevent that we use a Trie(though it has it’s own memory issues but hey it’s better here).
-One way would be to use Bloom Filter.

 - Find Word Positions in Text – Given a text file and a word, find the positions that the word occurs in the file.
 We’ll be asked to find the positions of many words in the same file.